GlacierMIP/GlacierMIP3/README_data.md

 **The following different regional glacier model projections are available (ordered from the least to the most postprocessed):**
 `GMIP3_reg_glacier_model_data/glacierMIP3_Feb12_2024_models_all_rgi_regions_sum.nc`
 - unprocessed dataset with the "raw" regional files as submitted by the glacier model groups.
-Not used directly in any of the analysis, but of most interest for model comparison analyses
+Not used directly in any of the community estimate manuscript analysis, but of most interest for model comparison analyses
+- Important additional information for OGGM: Glaciers that could not be simulated ("failing glaciers" mainly because running out of the domain) were replaced by mean estimates (volume/area) from glaciers with a similar area ("filling approach").
+However, as a filling but no direct upscaling was applied, regional initial volumes might slightly differ to the regional volume estimates of Farinotti et al. 2019.
+Substantial differences are only for climate scenarios near to pre-industrial levels in specific regions (Iceland (RGI06), and partially Alaska (RGI01) and New Zealand (RGI18)).
+- Important additional information for PyGEM-OGGM_v13: Inversion performed for every climate dataset, so initial volume may vary by simulation for the same glacier and thus varies also within one RGI region.
 - > in the first manuscript, this file was only used to create the next dataset.

 `GMIP3_reg_glacier_model_data/glacierMIP3_Feb12_2024_models_all_rgi_regions_sum_scaled.nc`
-- same as previous file but each climate scenario and model time series (experiment) but the volume is scaled to perfectly match the Farinotti et al. (2019) multi-model ice thickness estimate at the beginning and the area is scaled to match the RGI6 area (in many cases this is already true, except for some very cold experiments, where glaciers may fail for some regions)
+- same as previous file but volume scaled to match regional Farinotti et al. (2019) multi-model glacier volume estimate at the beginning, area scaled to match the RGI6.0 area at the beginning.
+Scaling done for each climate scenario and model time series (experiment) individually.
+For most experiments, scaling was not necessary as models aimed to match regional volume/area, and upscaled already internally
-- > only used to estimate the amount of years until steady state is reached (in `A_community_estimate_paper_analysis/2b_find_equilibrium_steady_state_yr.ipynb` for Supplementary Fig. S8)
+- > only used to estimate the amount of years until steady state is reached (in `A_community_estimate_paper_analysis/2b_find_equilibrium_steady_state_yr.ipynb` for Supplementary Fig. S8) and used to create next dataset

 `GMIP3_reg_glacier_model_data/glacierMIP3_Feb12_2024_models_all_rgi_regions_sum_scaled_extended_repeat_last_101yrs.nc`
 - same as previous file but where necessary, the experiments are extended from the year 2000 to the year 5000